 You can also filter by median wage, zoom in on a single region, or hover over a state or province to get all its details.
 Or check out the accompanying static graphic at the ACSA Atlas Project

 What cities have the highest paid architects?
 Of the 11 cities where the median wage is over $41/hour, six (Santa Cruz, Santa Rosa, San Diego, Oxnard, and Riverside) are in California.
 But if we adjust wages by regional price parities, only Santa Cruz makes the list.
 The cities with the lowest paid architects are Niles, Michigan; and Waco, Texas; with a median wage under $22/hour.
 In Canada, Montreal has the lowest median wage among cities represented, at $23/hour CAD.

 Architects in large cities earn more than their counterparts in smaller centers, but not significantly more, particularly after adjusting for differences in prices of goods and services in different cities.
 Toggle between the “actual” and “regional price parity adjusted” wages to explore this data.
 You can also filter cities by number of architects employed (move the sliders the left to explore smaller cities), or highlight specific cities.

 Do you have comments, corrections, or suggestions about this data or ACSA's use of interactive graphics?
-Contact Lian Chang, Director of Research + Information.
+Contact Kendall Nicholson, Director of Research + Information.